Google Docs Retrospective Template: Free Templates and Setup Guide

 The Reality Check

 Google Docs is a word processor.
 It lacks retrospective-specific features, meaning more manual work and potential friction.
+Given that the average retrospective lasts 45-60 minutes for a 2-week sprint (Scrum Guide), you want to spend that time on discussion, not wrestling with formatting.

 Free Google Docs Retrospective Templates